amethyst/rustrogueliketutorial/book/src/chapter_4.md

 There's quite a bit changed there:

 * We've added `const` constants for the maximum number of rooms to make, and the minimum and maximum size of the rooms.
+This is the first time we've encountered `const`: it just says "setup this value at the beginning, and it can never change".
+It's the only easy way to have global variables in Rust; since they can never change, they often don't even exist and get baked into the functions where you use them.
+If they *do* exist, because they can't change there are no concerns when multiple threads access them.
+It's often cleaner to setup a named constant than to use a "magic number" - that is, a hard-coded value with no real clue as to why you picked that value.
 * We acquire a `RandomNumberGenerator` from RLTK (which required that we add to the `use` statement at the top of `map.rs`)
 * We're randomly building a width and height.
 * We're then placing the room randomly so that `x` and `y` are greater than 0 and less than the maximum map size minus one.